krakend/krakend-documentation/extending/the-big-picture.md

 Middlewares generates custom proxies that are chained depending on the workflow defined in the configuration until each possible branch ends in a transport-related proxy.
 Every one of these generated proxies can transform the input or even clone it several times and pass it or them to the next element in the chain.
 Finally, they can also modify the received response or responses adding all kinds of features to the generated pipe.

-The KrakenD framework provides a default implementation of the proxy stack factory.
+The Lura Project provides a default implementation of the proxy stack factory.

 #### Middlewares available